-However, the thing to remember about technical SEO is a good technical setup helps generate a positive user experience — which can in turn make a page seem more relevant or authoritative.
+However, the thing to remember about technical SEO is that a good technical setup helps generate a positive user experience — which can in turn make a page come across as more relevant or authoritative.

 Let’s say that a user reads two articles about web design:

-- one which loads slowly, doesn’t appear correctly on a mobile device and is packed with ads that make the content jump, and scrolling difficult
+- one which loads slowly, doesn’t appear correctly on a mobile device and is packed with ads that make the content jump, and scrolling difficult; and

-So, as part of any core update recovery process, it makes sense to address any technical SEO issues which may be negatively affecting your user experience.
+So, as part of any core update recovery process, it makes sense to address key technical SEO issues that are negatively affecting your user experience.

 Consider making improvements to: